 Say, your warehouse is located in Los Angeles, California.
 It’s cheaper for you to ship an order to San Francisco, California, than to New York City.
 So you can use table rate to determine shipping costs basing on the following combinations:

-In this article, we will consider how to configure table rates as a shipping method in Magento 2, import CSV, and show you an example of a table.
+In this article, we will consider how to configure table rates as a shipping method, import CSV, and show you an example of a table.
 Let’s start.

 Helpful tip: Do you want to use more complex dependencies between address, cart weight, and volume, order subtotal, and price?
 Take a look at the Amasty Shipping Table Rates extension.
 It allows you to create an unlimited number of custom shipping methods and rate combinations, define special fees for extra-large or fragile products, show shipping method comments and labels on the frontend.